 Please check that we have your correct email address if you like to have newsletter (and U3A news items) regularly sent to you direct.
 We really want to send the newsletter out this way wherever we can; you receive it quicker and it's a great deal cheaper for WFU3A.
-But every month Barbara gets a few 'failure' notices that she can't trace.
-If you do receive it by email please help us to keep printing costs down by NOT picking up a print copy at the monthly meeting as well.
-Many thanks.
+At the moment it may be the only reliable way of distributing it.
+But every month Vicky gets a few 'failure' notices that she can't trace.

 |Dates for your Diary|

 |Tue Oct 20th||Ian Keable will present ‘Charles Dickens, Conjurer’ (Ian has previously spoken to us about the history of political cartoons, and also on the life and career of James Gillray).
 WE ARE HOPING TO BE ABLE TO GO AHEAD WITH THIS AS AN ONLINE EVENT.|